Small White (Pieris rapae)

 20832 PAIR

 a mating pair.
-These can be clearly identified as rapae rather than mannii as the forewing vein 7 is forked (see mannii page).
+These can be clearly identified as rapae rather than mannii as the forewing vein 7 is clearly forked (see mannii page).

 10